HPC News Bytes – 20260504

 – English Professors win NSF grant to study supercomputing’s impact on society, geopolitics

-– UK Govt. cuts funding to exascale and AI projects
+– UK Govt. cuts to exascale and AI projects

 – Investment in AI inference rises